Consider supporting this year’s UBC United Way campaign

 Staff Awards of Excellence for UBC Okanagan staff

 Every year, the Staff Awards of Excellence for UBC Okanagan staff celebrate outstanding contribution in specific areas that are crucial to UBC.
 Nominations to the award program will open later this year.
-To learn more about the Staff Awards of Excellence, visit: https://hr.ok.ubc.ca/learning/awards-and-recognition/staffexcellence/
+To learn more about the Staff Awards of Excellence, visit: https://hr.ok.ubc.ca/learning-and-engagement/awards-recognition/staff-awards-of-excellence/

 Thank you for taking the time to nominate your colleagues and help demonstrate the excellent work of our staff at UBC.